berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

   * Disable Save Button until the Form is Dirty.
   * Detect forms that contain unsaved data.
 Warn user if they are leaving page context when there are  unsaved changes on the form.
   *
+* Demonstrate creating a POST string for send when fetching the object.
 * Implement TAB bar widget which is very similar to top menu bar except is supports a change of visualization for the TAB that is currently open.
   * Ability to defer rendering inactive TABS until the tab is displayed.
 Since content on one tab could change based on actions in another tab then
   * Ability to show TABS that have incomplete work before record can be saved to server.